 In February this year the Government launched a consultation on proposals making it compulsory for anyone undertaking large renovation work on their home to also carry out ‘consequential measures’, appropriate energy efficiency measures similar in scale to the original work.

 The renovation work requiring consequential measures was proposed to include extensions, loft conversions, and boiler and window replacement.
+The double glazed Windows Cost was not too high to include it in the renovation plan.
 Homeowners would have to spend at least 10% of the cost of the original work on the measures, but the measures would have to be economically worthwhile and the funding could come from a Green Deal loan or a grant from ECO, the Energy Company Obligation.

 The proposals didn’t seem excessive by any standards, but last week Communities Secretary Eric Pickles confirmed that the plans had been shelved, citing negative public opinion.
 A study by the Energy Saving Trust sought homeowner opinion on the proposals– many had concerns, namely worries about being out of pocket and objections to being compelled to carry out works.
 However, 63% surveyed thought the plans were reasonable, with this jumping to 76% when the Green Deal was offered as a funding option.

 The plans have been blighted not by public opinion but by media coverage and political treatment of the facts.
 The Daily Mail ran several articles attacking the proposals, dubbing them the ‘conservatory tax’, and Pickles cited the 30% of EST respondents not in favour of the plans as a reason to shelve them in a move that does seem to mean that the plans are gone once and for all.
 It’s a great shame.